What Is Binge Eating Disorder: Symptoms, Causes, and Treatment

 If you think you may have an eating disorder, talk to your doctor, who will refer you to a specialist who can help you recover.
 Remember: binge eating disorder is treatable, and with proper care, it’s possible to experience a full recovery, reverse the unhealthy effects, and return to a normal life, although it may take time.

 Treatment for BED can help you address the underlying reasons for binge eating.
 The goals for treatment are reducing the amount of food binges and building healthy eating habits.
 The treatment may also address excess weight, negative body image, shame, negative emotions, and other mental health issues.
 Treatment options include psychotherapy, medications, and behavioral weight-loss programs.

 Psychotherapy is the first-line treatment option for binge eating disorder.
 Talk therapy (individual or in group sessions) can help teach you how to change your unhealthy habits into healthy ones and reduce bingeing episodes.

 Psychotherapy includes teaching people with binge eating disorder practical techniques for developing healthy attitudes toward food and weight.
 It also focuses on changing the way a person responds to difficult situations and stress.

 Cognitive behavioral therapy (CBT) is the number-one recommended evidence-based treatment.
 You can get it in group sessions with other people or in 1-to-1 sessions with a therapist in their office or online.
 CBT focuses on helping people understand the thought patterns and feelings that influence their behaviors.
-It may help you cope with issues that can trigger binge-eating episodes and with learning to control your behavior and regulating eating patterns.
+It may help you cope with issues that can trigger binge-eating episodes and with learning to control your behavior and regulate eating patterns.